 Asajj Ventress was one of the most complex characters that were introduced in The Clone Wars.
 Asajj Ventress, the Nightsister as well as the Sith assassin was Dooku’s apprentice prior to falling from favour.
 She would have a new direction when she became she became a Bounty Hunter.

 The end of the animated show indicated that her story wasn’t completed.
 The author Christie Golden does a great job in wrapping up the story of Ventress by revealing her shocking love story with Jedi Quinlan Vos as well as an unforgettable final fight against the dark forces.

 The High Republic: Light Of The Jedi (Canon)

 Charles Soule has created a novel and enigmatic story that definitely introduces a variety of new concepts and ideas into the game.
-In the midst of Golden Age of the Republic and the Jedi A major disaster occurs, bringing the entire galaxy into complete chaos.
+In the midst of the Golden Age of the Republic and the Jedi, A major disaster occurs, bringing the entire galaxy into complete chaos.

 X-Wing: Rogue Squadron (Legends)

 It is possible that the Rogue Squadron brand could perhaps be a brand that is considered to it.
-It’s an elite group of pilots who was created by Luke Skywalker, and has become iconic in the cinema.
+It’s an elite group of pilots who were created by Luke Skywalker and has become iconic in the cinema.
 There’s been a fantastic video game franchise based upon the group in addition to Patty Jenkins is currently working to make a movie adaptation of the group.